mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 ### (optional) Content Security Policy for defense in depth

 The previous two steps are all you need to prevent Stripe.
-For additional protection on my app, I
+For additional protection, my site leverages [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) to restrict

 {{< img src="stripe-csp.png" alt="Collage of previous users reports about this behavior" maxWidth="815px" caption="TODO" >}}

-For this to work, I needed to add an extra
+It's a bit tricky to implement per-page policies for CSP on a single-page app because the browser, by default, won't query the server for new policies when the user navigates to a new page.
+In order to force a policy refresh, I use Vue's [`beforeRouteEnter`](https://router.vuejs.org/guide/advanced/navigation-guards.html#in-component-guards) guard on my payment page to force a new HTTP request.

 ```javascript
 beforeRouteEnter(to, from) {